Sport Nation Review

 - Enhanced Odds – It’s true that these are common place in the industry, but they are a daily occurrence at Sport Nation, and they aren’t just available from the main site either.
 More on that shortly.

 - Rewards Shop – Staying true to their claim above, every bet you place in the sportsbook or in the casino can earn you reward points.
-These can be traded in for free bets, casino bonus amounts, or a huge stack of products; seriously, there are drones, USB cup warmers, sunglasses, watches, tech youcan wear – it never ends.
+These can be traded in for free bets, casino bonus amounts, real cash, and even a few oddball options; seriously, you can donate to charity and they have even offered Uber Eats vouchers in the past.

 - Refer and Earn – Get your mates signed up and once they start earning points you will both receive a reward points dump of 22,000.
 Quick maths should tell you that you could be in for some nice rewards if you get the whole gang to switch to Sport Nation.

 - Promotions – Spanning the sportsbook and the casino, you can benefit from best odds, free spins, cash back on certain games or betting lines, free bets after a bad run.
-These change regularly so have a look at what’s currently on offer.
+These change regularly and some promotions are accessed via rewards, so have a look at what’s currently on offer.

 - VIP – Otherwise known as Rewards Plus.
 It’s an invite only scheme but you can ask them to consider you if you feel like you bet enough.
 Amongst the bounty are faster withdrawals, an account manager, exclusive offers and promos, hospitality invitations, and reduced prices in the rewards shop.

 - Youtube – Not really a reward but I’m tagging it on in the name of engagement.
-This is a regularly updated channel with news, stats, and tips on whatever is currently going on.
+This is a channel with news, stats, and tips on whatever is currently going on.
 There are also some funny compilation videos and Top 5’s.
+In all honesty it has tailed off a bit recently but it used to be very active, so fingers crossed this is revived.

 So there you go.
 If you scrape the whole site and utilise everything they offer you can come out with a lot of added value on top of your regular betting.